Airstrip-AI/airstrip/README.md

 ### Backend

+#### sample.env

+`sample.env` is used as `env_file` in `docker-compose.yml` to provide environment variables.
+If you update the database values (e.g. credentials), make sure to update the [SQL init script](/airstrip-be/docker-entrypoint-initdb.d/init.sql) and flyway section in [docker-compose.yml](./docker-compose.yml).

 #### AIRSTRIP_JWT_PUBLIC_JWK and AIRSTRIP_JWT_PRIVATE_JWK

 When building the Docker image, a pair of public/private key is generated inside the image.
 They are used to sign JWT tokens.
-You can use another pair of keys by setting the environment variables `AIRSTRIP_JWT_PUBLIC_JWK` and `AIRSTRIP_JWT_PRIVATE_JWK` to your keys' file paths in `docker-compose.yml`.
+You can use another pair of keys by setting the environment variables `AIRSTRIP_JWT_PUBLIC_JWK` and `AIRSTRIP_JWT_PRIVATE_JWK` to your keys' file paths.

-#### .env

-`sample.env` is copied as `.env` inside the image.
-If you update the database values (e.g. credentials), make sure to update the [SQL init script](/airstrip-be/docker-entrypoint-initdb.d/init.sql) and flyway section in [docker-compose.yml](./docker-compose.yml).

 #### AIRSTRIP_SMTP_HOST, AIRSTRIP_SMTP_PORT, AIRSTRIP_SMTP_USER, AIRSTRIP_SMTP_PASSWORD, and AIRSTRIP_EMAIL_SENDER

-These values in `.env` are for sending emails.
+These values are for sending emails.
 These are left blank by default. **Without these values, email functionality is disabled**.
 Currently, email functionality is only used for sending a password reset link and organization invite link.

 ### Postgres

 #### Database credentials

-The credentials are used in `.env`, SQL init script, and `docker-compose.yml` (in flyway's command section).
+The credentials are used in the environment variables, SQL init script, and `docker-compose.yml` (in flyway's command section).
 They have to be updated together.

 ## We are working on...